stevula/hacker-news-scraper/README.md

 ```
 *Figure 6*.
 Pulling specific pieces of information from a Nokogiri document object.

 One of the challenges in parsing the Hacker News HTML will be how to extract the information that we need.
 How do we grab the username of the post's author?
 The Hacker News item ID?
-How do we get nodes represent all of the comments?
-Figure 6 shows some examples for pulling out pieces of information that we'll need to build our objects.
+How do we get nodes representing all of the comments?
+Figure 6 shows some examples of pulling out pieces of information that we'll need to build our objects.
 What does each line return?

 We'll need to figure out for ourselves how to get the rest of the information.
-We should read through the source code to figure out which selectors will lead us to the information we need.
+We should read through the HTML source code to figure out which selectors will lead us to the information we need.

 **Tips**
 ```ruby